Genez-io/genezio-documentation/docs/cli-tool/cli-commands/local.md

 ---
 sidebar_position: 2
-description: Master the "genezio local" command to efficiently run and test your Genezio projects on your local machine.
+description: Master the `genezio local` command to efficiently run and test your Genezio projects on your local machine.
 Optimize your development workflow with this guide
 ---

 # genezio local